libp2p/rust-libp2p/ROADMAP.md

 | Developer ergonomics | todo   | Q1/2023           | https://github.com/libp2p/rust-libp2p/issues/2680 | https://github.com/libp2p/rust-libp2p/issues/2832 | [Kademlia client mode](#kademlia-client-mode) |

-Today `NetworkBehaviour` implementations like Kademlia, GossipSub or Circuit Relay v2 can not communicate with each other, i.e. can not make use of information known by another `NetworkBehaviour` implementation.
+Today `NetworkBehaviour` implementations like Kademlia, GossipSub or Circuit Relay v2 can not communicate with each other, i.e. cannot make use of information known by another `NetworkBehaviour` implementation.
 Users need to write the wiring code by hand to e.g. enable Kademlia to learn protocols supported by a remote peer from Identify.